Youngest Australian dies of COVID in Vic

 The state still has more than 3100 mystery cases, with a significant proportion of them 20- to 29-year-olds.

-Mr Andrews said many in that age group were among those still allowed to work and move through the community under the current lockdown.
+Mr Andrews said many in that age group were among those still allowed to work and move through the community.

 “They are the people doing the shopping, working in permitted industries, going out, those who are out and about for lawful reasons,” he said.